 Recognising the abuse

-The first thing to do is to be aware of the signs that show you are in an abusive relationship.
+If you say ‘I am in an abusive relationship’ the first thing to do is to be aware of the signs.
 If your partner does any of the following listed below you may be in an abusive relationship.

 Patterns and Forms of Violence